pratiksahu142/hospital-management-system/readme.md

 Feedback:
 - Add validations on all the edit/delete - done
 - Add user login - done
-- Once login/user management works, add logging of who performed what action
+- Once login/user management works, add logging of who performed what action - Done

 TODO:
 - add comments on SQL queries - Done
 - Try to come up with SQL views, functions, triggers
-- interactive visualisation
+- interactive visualisation - Done
-- Mail Professor for sample of technical reports and updating rubrics to include points for UI
+- Mail Professor for sample of technical reports and updating rubrics to include points for UI - TODO
-- Add ORDER BY in required Queries
+- Add ORDER BY in required Queries - done

 Simplify presentation for a layman to understand